DGNNFlow: A Streaming Dataflow Architecture for Real-Time Edge-based Dynamic GNN Inference in HL-LHC Trigger Systems: Proposed Hardware Architecture - DGNNFlow

-FlowGNN~\cite{FlowGNN} computes messages for neighbors based on only source node embeddings.
-Its MP Unit can locally access its assigned source node embedding, but has \textbf{no local memory access to target node embeddings}.
-Without this access, message computation would require additional communication overhead or memory duplication, thus introducing a significant challenge for dynamic edge embedding computation.
-We propose Enhanced MP Units to dynamically compute edge embeddings on FPGA, with each unit independently processing its corresponding new edges.
-Enhanced MP Unit's overall operation is illustrated in Algorithm~\ref{algo:edgeembedding}.
+In FlowGNN~\cite{FlowGNN}, each MP Unit can locally access its assigned source node embedding, but has \textbf{no local memory access to target node embeddings}.
+Without this access, it is impossible to compute edge embeddings in edge-based dynamic GNNs without significant communication overhead or memory duplication, incurring FlowGNN's shortcoming in computing edge embedding at runtime.
+We designed Enhanced MP Units to dynamically compute edge embeddings.

+Overall operation of Enhanced MP Unit is illustrated in Algorithm~\ref{algo:edgeembedding}.
+Enhanced MP Unit is structured into three key tasks as described in the following three subsections.
+We perform dataflow pipelining throughout all three tasks (with FIFOs between consecutive tasks) to enable overlapping tasks' operations for task-level parallelism.